robs-am/login-page-js/README.md

 <h2 align="center">About</h2>

-<p align="center">The layout was designed on Figma and then it was used  HTML5, CSS3 and JavaScript</p>
+<p align="center">A Login and Registration Form with Home Screen.
+It was used  HTML5, CSS3 and JavaScript</p>
 <p align="center">Figma was used to build all the UI.
-For the page transition I used the 'onclick' function and for the Home animation the ScrollReveal library.</p>
+For the page transition Ii was used the 'onclick' function and for the Home animation the ScrollReveal library.</p>